Choosing an online college can be tricky.

 To find out if your school is regionally accredited, visit the Council for Higher Education Accreditation (CHEA) website.
 Here you’ll find links to all six regional accreditation institutions and can discover if your school is accredited by one of the recognized accrediting agencies.

-In fact, the courses you take through Accelerated Pathways are guaranteed to transfer into your college.
-We offer a money-back guarantee plus an additional $1,000 to compensate you for time invested in your coursework if your courses do not transfer through your degree plan.
+All our courses are regionally accredited through our partner colleges.
+We've successfully mapped courses to over 2,000 colleges and universities.
+In fact, the courses you take through Accelerated Pathways are guaranteed to transfer into your target college.
+We offer a money-back guarantee plus an additional $1,000 to compensate you for time invested in your coursework if your courses do not transfer!

 Make sure you’re earning college credit that counts.
 Let’s get you started!